8ctopotamus/hikertrailer-custom-builder/README.md

   * Would be separate, fullstack app
   * More choices of DB
   * Much better dev experience (This one is for us 😁), easier to maintain (to me, at least)
+  * loosely-coupled with site (if the site goes down, the app still runs)

   ☹ CONS